hexatomic/hexatomic/docs/user/src/troubleshooting.md

 This user documentation is the one-stop source of information on using Hexatomic, and can hopefully help you.

-If you have read through it and haven't found an answer to your question, you can join the Hexatomic User Mailing List and ask your question there.
+If you have read through it and haven't found an answer to your question, you can join the Hexatomic User Mailing List (to be announced) and ask your question there.

 If you have an idea how we could make the documentation better so that the next person with your question can get it answered in the documentation, please let us know! "[The documentation didn't help me!](#the-documentation-didnt-help-me)" below shows you how to do this.